MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-getting-started.md

 ![Change title](media/desktop-getting-started/designer_gsg_report1.png)

 To add a visualization that shows the names of the top 10 weather states and their actual ranks from 1 to 10, click a blank area of the canvas and then select the **Column chart** icon from the **Visualization** pane.
 In the **Fields** pane, select **State** and **Weather**.
-You see a column chart showing the 40 states in your query, ranked from highest to lowest numerical rank.
+A column chart shows the 40 states in your query, ranked from highest to lowest numerical rank, or worst to best weather.

 ![Column chart visualization](media/desktop-getting-started/gsg_share7.png)